Domino’s Pizza drivers must be treated as PAYE workers, franchisee told

 Mutual obligations

-The commissioner, in relying on English law on mutual obligations, did not go against Irish law but “rather recognised the necessity to adapt to modern means of engaging workers”, he held.
+The commissioner, in relying on English law on mutual obligations, did not go against Irish law but “rather recognised the necessity to adapt to modern means of engaging workers”, he said.

 Karshan had not shown that the commissioner misapplied the law in Ireland concerning the concept of mutual obligations, he found.